jric/app_error/README.md

 Then in code:

 ```
+// or just import subset of these
-import { AppLogger, AppStatus, Options } from 'apperror'; // or just import some of these
+import { AppLogger, AppStatus, Options } from 'apperror';
 l = new AppLogger('demo');
+// objects are serialized directly to log (no string building)
-l.debug("This call won't build a big string from my list of numbers, ", [0, 1, 2, 3], " or serialize ",
+l.v1("Don't build string, ", [0, 1, 2, 3], " or serialize ",
-        my_complex_object, " unless debugging is turned on, so I can feel free to make lots of logging statements!");
+        my_complex_object, " unless verbose, so I can feel ",
+        "free to make lots of logging statements!");
 if (l.isSetDebug())
-    l.debug("I do want to protect logging inside conditional if I need to log with ", slowFunctionCall());
+    l.debug("I do want to protect logging inside conditional ",
+            "if I need to log with ", slowFunctionCall());
 ```
 Output
 ```
-demo: DEBUG: demo.mjs:25: This call won't build a big string from my list of numbers, [0, 1, 2, 3], or serialize { "complex": "object" } unless debugging is turned on, so I can feel free to make lots of logging statements!
+demo: DEBUG: demo.mjs:25: Don't build string, [0, 1, 2, 3], or
+serialize { "complex": "object" } unless verbose, so I can feel
+free to make lots of logging statements!
-demo: DEBUG: demo.mjs:28: I do want to protect logging inside conditional if I need to log with output of slow function call
+demo: DEBUG: demo.mjs:28: I do want to protect logging inside
+conditional if I need to log with output of slow function call
 ```

 ## Demo Code